14 lovely riverside hotels in the UK that are perfect for a staycation

 Experience the Wye Valley at The Saracens Head Inn, a family-run pub with rooms in the pretty village of Symonds Yat.
 Outdoor activities you can try during a stay here include angling and golf, or just pull on your boots and take a scenic stroll around this popular beauty spot.

-The rooms are light and modern, with contemporary bathrooms and smart TVs as standard, and you can dine on the terrace right by the river, choosing from a menu of dishes that draw inspiration from all over the world to show off Welsh and West Country produce.
+The rooms are light and modern, with contemporary bathrooms and smart televisions as standard.
+Dine on the terrace right by the river, choosing from a menu of dishes that draws inspiration from all over the world to show off the best Welsh and West Country produce.

 The Mitre, Surrey

 When it comes to riverside hotels, The Mitre is the perfect choice for those looking for the royal treatment.
 Resplendent on the Thames and a mere 500 metres from Hampton Court Palace, this Grade II-listed riverside landmark was originally built to accommodate King Charles II's courtiers in 1665.
-Now, it's a boutique hotel brimming with character but also offering a pleasingly escapist country house feel.
+Now, it's a boutique hotel brimming with character but also offering an authentic country-house feel, despite its suburban setting.

 Sea Containers, London